ajstewartlang/old_r_example/README.md

 # old_r_example

-1. Clone this repo to youe local machine.
+1. Clone this repo to your local machine.

-2. Open the script.Rmd file in your local version of RStudio.
+2. Open the script.Rmd file in your version of RStudio.

 3. Knit the .Rmd file as an HTML document.